altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She nodded her head to right behind her.*
 *Kent looked around - reached out his hand.*
 *He then nodded his head toward the edge of the gear.*
-*Another lurching threw them both towards the creature...*
+*Another lurching threw them both near the creature...*
-~Not directly at it: off to it’s side.~
+~Not directly at it: off to it's side.~
 *They rolled over the edge and felt gravity shift.*
 *They landed on the bear gear - where teeth used to be.*
 ~Martha saw themselves reflected in creature's eyes.~ ~It was so close.~
-*Both of them rolled back onto the top of the gear, almost out of it’s reach.*
+*Both of them rolled back onto the bottom of the gear, almost out of it's reach.*
-*It grabbed Kent’s face - with the cut hand.*
+*It grabbed Kent's face - with the cut hand.*
 *Acid poured onto him and he let out a silent scream.*
+*He kicked at the alien and braced his back against the gear.*
+*It's gravity shifted sideways, and the creature narrowly missed Martha.*
 *She pulled him away.*
+~She heard a screech from across the gear.~
+~A sizzling of metal, she did not look.~
 *Laying him down she dabbed at his face with the only rag she had.*
 ~The jacket she still had tied to her arms.~
 ~Most of it was gone now but the damage done.~